-Warwickshire Pension Fund Statement of Accounts 2023/24
+Warwickshire Pension Fund Statement of Accounts 2024/25

 We would welcome any comments or suggestions you have about this publication.
-Please send any comments or suggestions to wpfinvestments@warwickshire.gov.uk If this information is difficult to understand, we can provide it in another format, for example, i Braille, in large print, on audiotape, in another language or by talking with you.
-1
+Please send any comments or suggestions to wpfinvestments@warwickshire.gov.uk If this information is difficult to understand, we can provide it in another format, for example, in Braille, in large print, on audiotape, in another language or by talking with you.